maabed/karak-dashboard-docs/source/index.html.md

 The modals we use are extracted from <a href="https://v4-alpha.getbootstrap.com/components/modal/"> bootstrap framework modals </a> with a little bit of customizing on them.

 * All you have to do is :
- - Include the blue dashboard style file and initialize the modal in the HTML file.
+ - Include the Karak dashboard style file and initialize the modal in the HTML file.
- - Use the Blue dashboard customization classes such as `.right` to use the right side modal.
+ - Use the Karak dashboard customization classes such as `.right` to use the right side modal.

 * Some modals don't require customization classes such as the flat modal as shown in the example.